 The Dessau Quartet was founded by Bernhard Dessau in 1902.
 Pictured above: Dessau, Fritz Espenhahn, Konecke, Gehwold.
 Dessau was also a composer and his group performed more new music than the other Berlin quartets.
 In 1907 they played the Berlin premiere of Taneiev’s Quartet in d minor, op.
 7 and Sinding’s Op.
 70 in a minor.

 In the three pictures above, none of the cellists use an endpin.
 This is because Hugo Dechert, Arthur Williams and Fritz Espenhahn were all students of the Hochschule’s Robert Hausmann, who inherited from his teacher, Theodor Müller of the pioneering Müller Quartet, the practice of playing without an endpin.

 After Joachim’s death his tradition lived on in his students.
-In 1909 Adalbert Gülzow had a quartet, as did Alfred Wittenberg in 1912, and Wladislaw Waghalter.
+In 1909 Adalbert Gülzow had a quartet, as did Alfred Wittenberg in 1912, and Wladislaw Waghalter in 1908.

 Willy Hess, who previously had led the Gürzenich Quartet, formed his own quartet in Berlin after he replaced Halir at the Hochschule in 1910.

 Other Quartets outside of Berlin led by Joachim students

 The 1887-1888 all-female Soldat-Röger-Damen Quartett was led by Joachim student Marie Soldat-Röger and Hausmann’s student Lucy Campbell played cello.
 After a few years off, Soldat reconstituted her group, which was based in Vienna from 1895 to 1914, and comprised of Ella Finger-Bailetti, Nathalie Bauer-Lechner, Lucy Campbell and Marie.